eniac/mu2sls/README.md

 ### Potential Optimizations

 - Do not reinitialize init objects everytime
-- Do not go through Beldi everytime for all object accesses
+- Do not go through Beldi everytime for all object
+- Sharing the runtime for state (see more in Photon paper)